Learn and Explore

 You will find all the information you need to apply for a grant on grants.gov.

 - Search for the grant opportunity using key words or by following a link.
 When we are accepting applications, the section at the top of this page will have links to the application page on grants.gov.

 - Read all of the posting on grants.gov

 - Go to the Related Documents tab and download and read instructions in the Notice of Funding Opportunity (NOFO)/Funding Opportunity Announcement (FOA).

-- Add new sentence: You will uses these forms and worksheets to provide us required information.
+- Download any necessary forms or worksheets under the Related Documents tab.
+You will uses these forms and worksheets to provide us required information.

 - When you are ready to apply, complete the files you have downloaded, click on the Apply button to begin the application process.